hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/introduction.md

 ---
 title: "Course Introduction"
 metaTitle: "Course Introduction | Hasura Auth Slack Tutorial"
-metaDescription: "A powerful and concise tutorial that will introduce you to setting up a Slack clone backend in GraphQL with a walkthrough of auth and modelling permissions"
+metaDescription: "A powerful and concise tutorial that will introduce you to setting up a Slack clone backend in GraphQL with a walkthrough of auth and modeling permissions"
 ---

 This course is a super fast introduction to model and think about Auth with Hasura GraphQL.